| Far East | ATLAS of Plucked Instruments |

 |

 shamisen The shamisen (or samisen) is the most well known Japanese plucked instrument, which arrived around the 16th C in mainland Japan via the Chinese sanxian and the Okinawa sanshin.
-Both predecessors used python snake as skin, but for some reason the Japanese started using the skin of dog, or cat (which is more expensive because you can get less skin from one cat...).
-Nowadays also plastic is used like on western banjos.
-Putting on a skin at the very high tension that is required, is work of specialists.
+Both predecessors used python snake as skin, but for some reason (probably the lack of snake skin) the Japanese started using the skin of dog, or cat (which is more expensive because you can get less skin from one cat...).
+Nowadays also plastic is used, like on western banjos.
+Putting on a skin at the very high tension that is required, is work for specialists.
 As is the woodwork : the neck is made of 3 pieces which fit together (with special lips and holes) so tightly that you can hardly see the joins.
 The body of the shamisen is made from 4 pieces of hardwood, joined so they make an almost square hoop.
-On front and back a dog or cat skin is glued.
+On front and back a white (dog or cat) skin is glued.
 The neck is made from 3 pieces of hard wood : one goes through the body, (with the endpin used to fix the strings to); the middle is just a piece of neck and the top piece has the pegbox glued to it.
 The fretless neck is halfround and has no fretboard.
-The pegbox has a curve backwards and ends in a rather sharp edge - often protected by a piece of black plastic.
+The pegbox has a curve to the back and ends in a rather sharp edge - often protected by a piece of black plastic.
 The left side of the body is protected with a piece of decorative cardboard.

 |